 Now you can shred and eat it right out of the slow cooker or if you like a crispier skin (like we do), you can carefully remove the pork from the slow cooker and place it on a sheet pan lined with aluminum foil.
 I like to use 2 spatulas to do this.
 Broil the pork in the oven for just a few minutes until the skin is browned and crispy.

-You can serve this slow cooker cuban pork with black beans and my great grandmother’s authentic Cuban black beans!
+You can serve this slow cooker cuban pork with white rice and my great grandmother’s authentic Cuban black beans!

 We like to make this pork and save the leftovers to use all week for dinners, sandwiches, and even nachos!